 Acceptance and transfer of credits varies by college, but many do accept credits earned through the program.
 Others colleges may choose to award advanced placement instead.
 This allows you to take upper-level courses without taking the introductory, prerequisite courses.
 Some will allow you to earn both credit and placement.
 If you're interested in a specific college, be sure to ask admissions about their policy.

 For More Information

-To learn whether your high school participates in College in the Schools, talk with your school counselor.
+To learn whether your high school participates in Concurrent Enrollment, talk with your school counselor.